ToxicFrog/ss2map/README.md

 server.

 The terrain is pre-rendered and exported as a PNG, while object data is exported as JSON and rendered in the browser.
-Under the hood this is just `misview` with some different command line options so that it exports HTML rather than drawing to the screen, and it is invoked the same way.
+Under the hood this shares most of its implementation with `misview`, but has a different command line interface.

 If you just need to regenerate the JSON but not the terrain images, use the `--no-genimages` command line flag to speed things up significantly by skipping